kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 The other entrypoints are either not relevent to kfctl or implement part of what is done in this anonymous function.

-### Analysis

-Methods from ksServer that are relevant to kfctl are:
+Methods from ksServer.go that need are relevant to KfApi
 - ksServer.CreateApp
 - ksServer.GetApp
 - ksServer.appGenerate
 - ksServer.createComponent

-Within these methods there are direct calls to ksonnet
+Within the above methods there are direct calls to ksonnet
 - Load
 - RunEnvSet
 - RunInit